 - i.
 Claims and Judgments Payable Under state law, judgments against the City can be paid over three years or can be paid immediately.
 The Risk Management Fund pays all claims and judgments.
 A liability has been recorded within the government-wide, proprietary and fiduciary fund financial statements for claims and judgments payable.
 A liability for these amounts is reported in governmental funds only if they will be paid from current financial resources. - j.
-Compensated Absences Under the terms of union contracts and City personnel policies, City employees are granted vacation and sick leave in varying amounts.
-In the event of termination, an employee is paid for vacation leave accumulated and vested accumulated sick leave.
-Vesting of sick leave by employees and maximum number of hours that can be accumulated for vacation and sick leave are dependent upon an employees' service as contained in the City's personnel manual.
-Upon retirement, one-half of accumulated sick leave is converted to cash, subject to the above limitation for maximum compensation for unused compensated absences. - k.
+Compensated Absences Under the terms of union contracts and City personnel policies, City employees are granted vacation in varying amounts.
+In the event of termination, an employee is paid for their accumulated vacation leave. - k.
 Pensions For the purpose of measuring the net pension liability, deferred outflows of resources and deferred inflow of resources related to pensions and pension expense, information about the fiduciary net position of the City's multiemployer pension plans and additions to/deductions from the multiemployer pension plans have been determined on the same basis as they are reported by the plans.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value. - l.
 Fund Equity In the government-wide financial statements, equity is classified as net position and displayed in three components: - 1.
 Net investment in capital assets Consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of any notes or other borrowings attributable to those assets. - 2.
 Restricted net position Consists of net position with constraints placed on the use either by external groups, such as grantors or laws and regulations of other governments, or law through constitutional provisions or enabling legislation. - 3.
 Unrestricted net position All other assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."